Sada Abe: Conviction and sentencing

-The first day of Abe's trial was November 25, 1936, and by 5 a.m. crowds were already gathering to attend.
-The judge presiding over the trial admitted to being sexually aroused by some of the details involved in the case, yet made sure that the trial was held with the utmost seriousness.
+The first day of Abe's trial was November 25, 1936; by 5 a.m., crowds were already gathering to attend.
+The judge presiding over the trial admitted to being sexually aroused by some of the details involved in the case yet made sure that the trial was held with the utmost seriousness.
 Abe's statement before receiving sentencing began, "The thing I regret most about this incident is that I have come to be misunderstood as some kind of sexual pervert… There had never been a man in my life like Ishida.
 There were men I liked, and with whom I slept without accepting money, but none made me feel the way I did toward him."

 On December 21, 1936, Abe was convicted of murder and mutilation of a corpse.
 Though the prosecution demanded ten years, and Abe claimed that she desired the death penalty, she was in fact sentenced to just six years in prison.
 Abe was confined in Tochigi women's penitentiary, where she was prisoner No. 11.
 Her sentence was commuted on November 10, 1940, on the occasion of the 2,600th anniversary celebrations of the mythical founding of Japan, when Emperor Jimmu came to the throne.
-Abe was released, exactly five years after the murder, on May 17, 1941.
+Abe was released exactly five years after the murder, on May 17, 1941.